Is the new OCBC 90°N air miles credit card worth getting?

 Previously, most people relied on their OCBC 365 credit card to hit this bonus interest.
 Now, there's another option in the form of an air miles credit card.
 So if you're after the miles and you have an OCBC 360 account, the OCBC 90°N credit card is definitely something you should consider.

 P.S.
 If you're aiming for the bonus spending miles or if your savings account is with another bank, you may not feel a need to get the OCBC 90°N credit card.
-That's alright because you can still consider one of these air miles cards in our GoBear x KrisFlyer promotion – we're giving away 3,500 KrisFlyer miles on top of the existing bank promotions when you sign up for one of these air miles cards on GoBear.
+That's alright because you can still consider one of these air miles cards in our GoBear promotion – we're giving away 2,000 KrisFlyer miles for each approved sign-ups of DBS Altitude, Maybank Horizon, and Citi PremierMiles cards!
+Plus, 5 lucky winners will each walk away with 10,000 bonus miles at the end of the month!

 Sounds good already?
 Stay tuned as we've more exciting cards and promotions lined up for you!